Simplifying Radical Expressions with Variables

 Rewrite the radicand using squared expressions where possible.

 Simplify.
-The square roots of and can be negative or positive, so use the sign .
+The square roots of a 2 and c 2 can be negative or positive, so use the sign ± .